joseph-data/PL-Standings-2021/README.md

 ## Overview

 This project pulls the English Premier League standings from the API-FOOTBALL service (via RapidAPI), reshapes the payload with pandas, and upserts the records into a MySQL database.
-The workflow lives in `test.ipynb`, showing the full data journey from HTTP request to database persistence, while `main.py` serves as the package entry point.
+The workflow lives in `pipeline.ipynb`, showing the full data journey from HTTP request to database persistence and entry point.

 ## Key Features